Skip to main content

 Materials such as Mod Podge, gold wire, two glass jars, faux leaves, paintbrush and taper candle holders

-Materials
+Materials Needed:

 Applying Mod Podge and faux leaves to glass jars

 To start with, grab a paintbrush and use it to apply Mod Podge on your glass jar.
-I suggest applying a small amount of Mod Podge to the jar first before applying it to the back of each leaf.
+Apply a small amount of Mod Podge to the jar first before applying it to the back of each leaf.
 After you've applied the Mod Podge to the leaves, use the paintbrush to apply it to the top of each leaf as well.
 This process requires patience, and you may need to reapply some leaves.
 To make the process easier, you can use a blow dryer.
 After placing the leaves onto the glass, cover the entire outer surface with Mod Podge.
 Let it dry naturally or speed up the process with a blow dryer.

 Mod Podge, faux leaves, two glass jars, and one paintbrush on a table